ArnovZ080/Guild-AI/PROJECT_SUMMARY.md

 - **Storage & RAG**:
   - Supabase (Postgres) for metadata and embeddings.
-  - Pinecone/Weaviate option for larger scale semantic search.
+  - Qdrant for vector search and semantic retrieval.
   - File storage in structured DataRooms.

 - **Webscraping**:
-  - Playwright/Puppeteer for dynamic sites.
+  - Scrapy for robust, scalable web scraping.
   - BeautifulSoup/Requests for static pages.
   - Lead filtering rules embedded in scraper pipeline.